Keyboard shortcuts

 anything else-8

-AllowFullyTransparent and NoPrivacy are the two zcashd policies that permit funding a send from transparent UTXOs with kept-transparent change, so both map to zecd's fourth rung.
+AllowFullyTransparent and NoPrivacy are the two zcashd policies that permit keeping the change transparent, so both map to zecd's top rung.

 Enforcement: two halves